Characteristics of fungi

 Therapy for dermatomycosis

-Favoring factors of yeast colonization are:
+Factors favoring yeast colonization are:

-- pH level increase in the vagina or estrogen excess due to hormonal contraceptives or pregnancy
+- pH level increase in the vagina or excess estrogen due to hormonal contraceptives or pregnancy

-- Skin barrier damages due to burns
+- Skin barrier damage due to burns

-- Immunosuppression e.g. in AIDS, radiotherapy or cytostatic therapy
+- Immunosuppression e.g. in AIDS, radiotherapy, or cytostatic therapy

 Evidence of candida

-Treatment is a triple combination (amphotericin B, 5-fluorocytosine, fluconazole).
+Treatment is a triple combination (amphotericin B, 5-fluorocytosine, and fluconazole).
 The therapy must be conducted over a period of 4–8 weeks.
-Male patients also need a lifelong maintenance therapy because reactivations from the prostate can occur.
+Male patients also need lifelong maintenance therapy because reactivations from the prostate can occur.